restatedev/proto/README.md

-# proto
+# Restate Protobuf

-Protobuf message definitions used by the runtime and the sdks to communicate with each other
+This repo contains the Restate Protobuf contracts for definining Restate services, core types and built-in services.

+For the service protocol contracts, check https://github.com/restatedev/service-protocol